bminer/node-blade/README.md

 Also, Blade allows you to manually call `Meteor.ui.chunk` and `Meteor.ui.listChunk` as you see fit.

 The following example uses chunks and the special `__.chunk` reference.
-Remember, that unnamed chunks are simply named `last`.
+Remember that unnamed chunks are simply named `last`.

 ```